 Perhaps the most critical component of any insurance policy is the policyholder knowing that funds will be available when they need them.
 Filing an insurance claim often coincides with disruptive life events like auto accidents, severe weather, medical emergencies, or catastrophic events like fires.
 At these times, policyholders might need funds immediately to cover basic human needs like food, water, and shelter.
 The ability to issue payouts digitally to policyholders can lessen the disruption of these events and help them return to their normal lives sooner.

 Navigating healthcare payments can be a dizzying experience involving insurance, co-insurance, deductibles, co-payments – the list goes on.
 Patients are often unsure of what they owe in conjunction with their insurance, which can lead to overpayment of their accounts.
 For healthcare providers, there can be delays in payments from their patients’ insurance companies.
 This can also lead to inaccurate calculations of balances owed.
 When a patient overpays on their account, they want the funds returned to them as quickly as possible.
 In these cases, Digital Disbursements can facilitate the return of funds to patients quickly and easily, without the need for a paper check.

 Contract Employees and Freelance Staffing

-Freelancers and contract workers are an undeniable employment force in America.
-A recent study by Upwork and Freelancers Union estimates that 57.3 million Americans are freelancers and that 47% of Millennial workers are freelancers, more than any other generation.
-The study also predicts that by 2027, the majority of American workers will freelance.
+Freelancers and contract workers are an undeniable employment force in America—and growing rapidly in light of the global pandemic.
+Upwork’s Freelance Forward Economics Report estimates that over one-third (36%) of Americans are freelancers and that 53% of Gen Z workers are freelancers, more than any other generation.

 The Sharing Economy and Online Marketplaces